cfengine/documentation/guide/latest-release/supported-platforms.markdown

 ## Future platform support ##

-The CFEngine team will continue to support future releases of popular Host platforms, including Red Hat, Debian, Ubuntu, as well as maintaining support for existing platforms important to users.
+The CFEngine team will continue to support future releases of popular Host platforms, including RHEL, Debian, Ubuntu, as well as maintaining support for existing platforms important to users.

 In particular, Red Hat 7, CentOS 7 and Ubuntu 14 will be supported soon.